Technologicat/unpythonic/doc/macros.md

 **Assignment targets**:

- - To destructure positional multiple-values (from a `Values` return value), use a tuple assignment target (comma-separated names, as usual).
-Destructuring *named* return values from a `call_cc` is currently not supported.
+ - To destructure positional multiple-values (from a `Values` return value of the function called by the `call_cc`), use a tuple assignment target (comma-separated names, as usual).
+Destructuring *named* return values from a `call_cc` is currently not supported due to syntactic limitations.

  - The last assignment target may be starred.
-It is transformed into the vararg (a.k.a. ``*args``, star-args) of the continuation function.
+It is transformed into the vararg (a.k.a. ``*args``, star-args) of the continuation function created by the `call_cc`.
 (It will capture a whole tuple, or any excess items, as usual.)

  - To ignore the return value, just omit the assignment part.
 Useful if ``func`` was called only to perform its side-effects (the classic side effect is to stash ``cc`` somewhere for later use).